-You see, I never imagined being a writer.
-I didn’t staple paper together when I was 6 and write stories about fairies that lived at the bottom of the garden, I didn’t wile away time as a teenager writing angsty novels about loving and losing.
-Ok, I wrote some really, really awful poetry for a while which I think my ex boyfriend still has and hopefully won’t put on ebay when I’m famous.
-When I was about 10 I was asked to write a story about an invention – any invention that we could think of – and the page stayed blank.
-When I was 18 my English teacher told me not to bother applying to read English at university.
+I never imagined being a writer.
+I didn’t staple paper together when I was 6 and write stories about fairies that lived at the bottom of the garden, I didn’t while away time as a teenager writing angsty novels about loving and losing.
+Ok, I wrote some really, really awful poetry for a while which I think my ex boyfriend still has and hopefully won’t ever put on ebay.
+When I was about eight I was asked to write a story about an invention — any invention that I could think of — and the page stayed blank.
+When I was eighteen my English teacher told me not to bother applying to read English at university.

 I honed my creative writing on the battlefield of the British voluntary sector.
 And I won a lot.
 Anyway, the point is I never really aspired to be a writer, other than that vague notion in the back of my head to one day write a book which I think I shared with 99% of the population.
 Just one of those things I thought would be cool to do but which I would probably never get around to.

 I started writing Hunting Lila in June.
-I wrote it naively, I wrote without really knowing what I was doing as is obvious by the final wordcount of my first draft (117,000 words – I had no clue that first novesl in YA should run 60-80K max – didn’t even think to google it).
+I wrote it naively, I wrote without really knowing what I was doing as is obvious by the final word count of my first draft (117,000 words — I had no clue that first novels in YA should run around 80K— didn’t even think to google it).
 I finished it in November and started editing it.
 Then I began sending out letters to agents in London whose names I’d culled from the Writers’ and Artists’ Handbook.

-I was good at writing letters – that was something I’d honed through long practice in the work place.
+I was good at writing letters — that was something I’d honed through long practice in the work place.
 I sent out my submissions and then I headed off with a backpack to India.
-Most people find themselves in India, and I was no exception, in India I realised that I wanted to be a writer, that writing was no longer just a means to an end but something that I couldn’t imagine not doing, it was my passion.
+Most people find themselves in India, and I was no exception, in India I realized that I wanted to be a writer, that writing was no longer just a means to an end but something that I couldn’t imagine not doing, it was my passion.
 I’d have daydreams where I had to choose what limbs to lose and I’d make pacts with myself that I’d be fine if I had an accident so long as I was left with my head and my right arm.
-If I lost my right arm I decided and could no longer write I would just want to die.
+If I lost my right arm and could no longer write I felt like I would rather die.

 Whilst I was there, I received replies from the agents I’d posted to.
 I had sent 12 letters.
 I received 9 rejections, 3 of which claimed to really like it but had no room on their lists, and I received 2 requests to read the entire manuscript.